WAaronD/FreeWILLI_wasd/README.md

 5. [simulator_program](#simulator_program)

 # Overview
-### Free software for Whale Identification and Localization with Low-power Implementation:
+### FreeWILLI: Free software for Whale Identification and Localization with Low-power Implementation:

-The Free WILLI project aims to deliver high-performance C++ software for soft real-time, low-power underwater passive acoustic array data processing.
+The FreeWILLI project aims to deliver high-performance C++ software for soft real-time, low-power underwater passive acoustic array data processing.
 It supports automated multi-target tracking from small volumetric four-channel hydrophone arrays and offers integrated functionality for neural network inference.
 Designed for efficiency and flexibility, the system enables advanced acoustic analyses on resource-constrained devices.

 This repo consists of two programs: